Dynoom felt no qualms about his dismal advice to the Noad.

 "I'm a happy man," Barlayn Lamiroth continued, "and a more private man than I was before.
 Times change, don't they, people?
 I intend to join my wife in her obscurity!"

 Some of the guests laughed at this pleasantry; as for the rest - Terran readers may think of a tennis audience to help them imagine the to-and-fro of turning heads as folk tried to keep watch on both the Noad and the region of the door.
-The mood of brittle cheer had so far not given way to the nightmare rapping for admittance.
+The mood of brittle cheer had so far not given way to the nightmare which was rapping for admittance.
 But all sensed that the Noad was running out of moments.
 What would happen when the red mist pervaded the zoalsh?
 Nothing would happen - and therefore everything would happen.
 It must not be, it must not be!

 "I'll still be your Noad," he continued, "but titles aren't so important now.
 Except one, of course.
 This is a good moment to acknowledge that History has given its verdict.
 'Glomb' has overtaken and superseded 'Noad'.
 My rank diminishes, his increases in importance with every passing day.
 Let it be so!
 I am happy," he emphasized to the widening mist, "as a more private man.
 'Noad' is not nothing, but it's heritage only, and it trails a long way after 'Weigher'.
 I repeat: let it be so.
 And to make that heritage-picture complete, Olhoav might as well have a faded Daon as well as a faded Noad, so, exercising one of my remaining privileges, I now appoint - Daon Nyav Yuhlm of Olhoav!